Argos Black Friday deals 2019: sale on NOW means cheap Lego and more

 If you're looking to get some bargains ahead of Christmas then mark Friday 29 November in your diary because that's Black Friday and there will be deals galore.

-In fact, mark the whole week in your diary as we're likely to see the Black Friday deals starting the weekend before Friday 29 and then running right through Cyber Monday on December.
+In fact, mark the whole week in your diary as the Black Friday deals have already started and will run right through Cyber Monday on December 2.

-There will be masses of Amazon Black Friday deals, and plenty of competition for your cash with the Currys Black Friday deals, while loads of other retailers will also be getting in on the act.
-Does Argos have Black Friday?
-Yes!
+There are masses of Amazon Black Friday deals, and plenty of competition from the Currys Black Friday deals, while loads of other retailers will also be getting in on the act.

 When is the Argos Black Friday sale?